dineshkumarkolimi/DevOps/Docker/README.md

 Run following commands:
 1. `docker-compose -v` to check if docker-compose is installed or not.
 If not installed make sure we install it (`pip install -U docker-compose`)
 2. Create a docker compose file: `touch docker-compose.yml`
-3. This files contains following:__
+3. This files contains following:
-    *Tabspace* version: ‘3.8’   —> This is always there &emsp services:    —> This is always there
+    version: ‘3.8’   —> This is always there
+    services:    —> This is always there
-        &emsp &ensp mongodb:   —> Container name
+      mongodb:   —> Container name
             &emsp &ensp &ensp build: ./app   —> path for the docker file.
 We use build incase we dont use prebuild image as below and we want to build our own image
             &emsp &ensp &ensp image:     —> your image name and version
             &emsp &ensp &ensp port: